The Dalmatian Isopod Species Guide: Spot the Difference!

 Dairy Cow Isopods are the other hot contenders for the Dalmatian Isopod crown.

-Sporting mottled black and white carapaces, they have a slightly different take on the classic dalmatian look.
+Sporting mottled black and white carapaces, they have a slightly different take on the classic Dalmatian look.ย

 The Dairy Cow Isopod is bold in design and in spirit.